Report new hires: registering new employees

 Ensure the employee is allowed to work in the United States

-First things first, before you hire the new employee, you have to make sure that they are legally allowed to work in the US.
-If you hire someone who isn’t allowed to work, you could face fines or criminal penalties.
-Here is how to find out:
+First things first: before hiring a new employee, you must verify that they are legally allowed to work in the US.
+Hiring someone who isn’t authorized to work can result in fines or criminal penalties.
+Here’s how to find out:

-- Form I-9 and documents should suffice for most states, although in some states your company may be required to enroll in the E-Verify program, which is a system administered by the Department of Homeland Security (DHS), US Citizenship and Immigration Services (USCIS)’ Verification Division, and the Social Security Administration.
-Arizona and Mississippi fall into this category, whereas South Carolina “encourages” employers to enroll, and some States such as Colorado, Idaho, Nebraska, Rhode Island, etc. require public contractors to use this system.
+Form I-9 and supporting documents should suffice in most states.
+However, some states require employers to enroll in the E-Verify program, a system administered by the Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS), and the Social Security Administration.
+States such as Arizona, Alabama and Mississippi mandate E-Verify use, while South Carolina “encourages” employers to enroll.
+Other states, like Colorado, Idaho, Nebraska, and Rhode Island, require public contractors to use E-Verify.

-- Employers don’t need to send Form I-9 to the federal government, but they do need to keep it in their records for three years after the person has been hired OR for a year after the person stops working for you (whichever comes later).
+Employers are not required to send Form I-9 to the federal government but must retain it in their records for three years after hiring the employee, or for one year after the employee stops working for your company (whichever comes later).

 Have them fill out the W-4 Form

-Every employee working in the United States needs to complete a W-4 Form so that the employer knows how much to withhold from the employee’s wages for federal income taxes.
+Every employee working in the United States needs to complete a W-4 Form (2019) so that the employer knows how much to withhold from the employee’s wages for federal income taxes.
 This is known as “withholding tax” or “payroll withholding”.
-From this form, the employer knows the employee’s marital status, number of dependents, and additional deduction amounts.
-This form must be completed before the employee receives their first paycheck.
-What’s written stays in effect until the employee changes it, which they can do as often as they like.
-This could happen after they’ve received a bonus and want to change the withholding amount.
-The employer keeps the form, but will have to produce it if asked to by the Internal Revenue Service (IRS).
+From this form, the employer can determine the employee’s marital status, number of dependents, and additional deduction amounts.
+The form must be completed before the employee receives their first paycheck.
+What’s written on the form stays in effect until the employee makes changes, which they can do as often as they like.
+This could happen after receiving a bonus, for example, if they want to adjust the withholding amount.
+The employer keeps the form, but must produce it if requested by the Internal Revenue Service (IRS).

 Let your state employment agency know about the new employee

-After hiring someone, you will need to report this to your state’s labor agency.
-Each state has an agency that takes care of labor issues, unemployment benefits, and any issues between employers and employees.
-By registering the employee here, the state is also able to collect child support payments a lot easier.
+After hiring someone, you will need to report the new employee to your state’s labor agency.
+Each state has an agency responsible for labor issues, unemployment benefits, and resolving disputes between employers and employees.
+By reporting the employee, the state can also more easily collect child support payments.
+It’s important to note that each state has its own reporting requirements, including deadlines and methods.
+For instance, Alabama mandates that employers report new hires within seven days, and employers with five or more employees must report online.

 Sort out workers’ compensation insurance